Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Discussion and Conclusion

-This manuscript proposed a robust and low-cost approach for quantitative reconstruction of the sound speed from transmission ultrasound time series.
-It was shown that this inversion approach can reconstruct high-resolution and quantitatively accurate images of the sound speed for soft tissues.
-The proposed image reconstruction approach was tested on a realistic digital breast phantom \cite{Lou}.
-Like the inversion approach proposed in \cite{Javaherian2}, the propagation of acoustic waves is modelled using Green's formula which accounts for aberrations in phase and amplitude of the Green's function because of heterogeneity, refraction, geometrical spreading, and acoustic absorption and dispersion.
-For approximating the amplitude decay because of geometrical spreading, the changes in the area of ray tube is computed for each linked ray via solving an additional paraxial system of equations using the second part of Algorithm \ref{alg:ray_tracing}, as described in section \ref{sec:ray-tracing}.
-The proposed ray-based inversion approach reconstructed high-resolution images of the breast phantom via including the first-scattered waves in the image reconstruction.
-In experimental settings, a great portion of higher-scattered waves are attenuated because of acoustic absorption, or are buried in noise.
-The proposed inversion approach is an improvement to the prototype Born and distorted Born inversion approaches used for medical UST, because these approaches neglect the medium's heterogeneity in modelling the incident and scattered Green's functions, and the heterogeneity is included only in the scattering potential \cite{Devaney2,Devaney3,Beydoun,Borup,Mast,Simonetti,Martiartu,Fan}.
-However, figures \ref{fig:3a} and \ref{fig:3b} show that neglecting the acoustic heterogeneities in computing the Green's function has led to large errors in approximating phase and amplitude, respectively.
+This manuscript proposed a robust and computationally efficient approach for quantitative reconstruction of the sound speed from transmission ultrasound time series.
+It demonstrated the ability to generate high-resolution and quantitatively accurate images of the sound speed in soft tissues.
+The proposed image reconstruction method was validated using a realistic digital breast phantom \cite{Lou}.
+Similar to the inversion approach proposed in \cite{Javaherian2}, acoustic wave propagation was modeled using Green's formula, accounting for aberrations in the phase and amplitude of the Green's function caused by heterogeneity, refraction, geometrical spreading, and acoustic absorption and dispersion.
+Correspondingly, amplitude losses due to geometrical spreading were approximated by computing the relative changes in the rays' Jacobian with respect to a reference point for each linked ray via solving the paraxial system of equations as described in Section \ref{sec:ray-tracing}.
+The proposed ray-based inversion method achieved high-resolution imaging of the breast phantom by including first-order scattered waves in the reconstruction.
+In practical settings, higher-order scattered waves are often attenuated due to acoustic absorption or buried in noise.